 The Mission Statement and Purpose of Walmart

-Walmart's current mission statement and its advertising slogan are the same: "Save people money so they can live better."
+Walmart's current mission statement and its advertising slogan, which are prevalent at the company’s headquarters in Bentonville, Arkansas—the place where it all began—are the same: "Save people money so they can live better."

 In addition to this mission statement, the company looks to its founder for the company's purpose.
 When Sam Walton received the Presidential Medal of Freedom from President George H.W.
 Bush in 1992 shortly before his death at the age of 74, Mr. Walton had this to say upon accepting the award:

 “If we work together, we’ll lower the cost of living for everyone…we’ll give the world an opportunity to see what it’s like to save and have a better life.”

 Walmart's Policies, Principles, and Rules

 Walmart has developed a variety of unique policies, principles, rules, processes, and procedures over the years.
-All of these help to form the behemoth's corporate culture.
+All of these helps to form the behemoth's corporate culture.
 Some of Walmart's most popular policies include the following:

 - Open Door Policy: Managers' doors are open to employees at all levels.

 - Sundown Rule: Employees should answer all customer and supplier questions on the same day the questions are received.

 - Grass Roots Process: Walmart strives to capture suggestions and ideas from the sales floor and front lines – and to implement them.

 - Three Basic Beliefs and Values: Respect for the individual, service to our customers, and striving for excellence are cornerstones of the business.

 - The 10-Foot Rule: Making eye contact, greeting people, and offering help to customers who come within 10 feet of employees is a 24/7 rule.